-Orifice plates have many uses: power generation, oil production, refining, water treatment and distribution, gas processing and transmission, chemical and petrochemical industry.
+Orifice plates have many uses: power generation, oil production, refining, water treatment and distribution, gas processing and transmission, and chemical and petrochemical industry.
 An orifice plate is a thin plate with a hole, usually placed in a pipe.

 An orifice plate is also known as a diaphragm.
-First, the fluid passes through the orifice then the pressure builds up slightly upstream of the orifice.
+First, the fluid passes through the orifice then the pressure builds up slightly upstream.
 Then, the liquid converges and passes through the hole, the velocity increases, and the fluid pressure decreases.

 When the flow expands, the velocity falls, and the pressure increases.
 The pressure difference generated by the flow velocity through the hole enables the flow quantity to be measured.

 Orifice plates help achieve the restricted or controlled flow of a process fluid.
 Therefore, the smaller the beta ratio, the higher the differential pressure generated.

 The selected beta ratio is a general compromise between the flow rate required and the desired differential pressure in working practice.
 It is easy to measure this decrease in pressure which can determine the flow rate.

 Energy losses across an orifice plate can be significant.
 Therefore, it is necessary to introduce a discharge coefficient equal to the ratio of the actual flow rate to the flow rate with no energy losses or theoretical flow rate.
 Thus, an orifice plate can be inexpensive and straightforward, but high-pressure losses occur.

 The membrane is a thin plate with holes, usually connected to a pipe.
 When liquid (liquid or gas) flows through the gap, the pressure in front of the hole increases slightly.
 Forced to converge through the hole, the speed increases, and the fluid pressure decreases.

 The flow reaches the maximum convergence point at a point below the orifice.
 The convergence point is when the greatest velocity hits and the pressure reaches the minimum.